DuendeSoftware/docs.duendesoftware.com/FOSS/content/_index.md

 ## Duende.IdentityModel.OidcClient

-Duende.IdentityModel.OidcClient is an OpenID Connect (OIDC) client library for native applications in .NET.
+Duende.IdentityModel.OidcClient is an OpenID Connect (OIDC) client library for mobile and native applications in .NET.
 It is a certified OIDC relying party and implements [RFC 8252](https://datatracker.ietf.org/doc/html/rfc8252/), "OAuth 2.0 for native Applications".
 It provides types that describe OIDC requests and responses, low level